-Lastly, the Orange Line provides access to San Diego Downtown with stops at Civic Center, Convention Center, Gaslamp Quarter, American Plaza, Seaport village, and several other spots.
+Lastly, the Orange Line provides access to San Diego Downtown with stops at the Civic Center, Convention Center, Gaslamp Quarter, American Plaza, Seaport Village, and several other spots.

 If you want to take a short trip of about 2 hours, it’ll only cost around $2.
 However, if you plan to spend a whole day exploring the city, you can buy a day pass for $5.

-If you have just landed, you may be wondering about San Diego public transportation from the airport.
-Fortunately, the MTS extends all the way to the airport.
+If you have just landed, you may wonder about San Diego public transportation from the airport.
+Fortunately, the MTS extends to the airport.
 So, you can easily get onto the trolley and reach your desired location.

 See Related: Ways to Book the Cheapest First-Class Flights

-MTS also offers bus routes throughout the city, and there are thousands of stops across the city.
-Also, there are ticket vending machines at each bus stop, so you can pay the fare right at the stop before boarding.
+MTS also offers bus routes throughout the city, with thousands of stops.
+Also, ticket vending machines are at each bus stop, so you can pay the fare right at the stop before boarding.

-Nevertheless, there’s always the option of paying the driver for a ticket when you board the bus.
+Nevertheless, paying the driver for a ticket when you board the bus is always possible.

 Be warned, like most buses in the U.S. you’ll need to have the exact amount with you; bus drivers don’t have a change, and some companies will ONLY accept exact change for a ticket.
 A short trip would cost you as low as $2.25, while longer trips cost up to $5.
 But, just like the trolley system, you can purchase a $5 all-day pass for carefree travel.

 Plus, the bus system offers public transportation from the airport.
 You can get to and from the airport on the 992 Route.
 You’ll find a bus stop right outside the baggage claim at all terminals, so it’ll only take you 10-15 minutes to reach Santa Fe Depot in downtown San Diego.